philipp-ludersdorfer/getting-and-cleaning-data/CodeBook.md

 - subjectID: Subject identifier.
 The range is from 1 to 30.
 - activity: Activity performed by the subject.
 6 levels: walking, walking upstairs, walking downstairs, standing, siting, laying.

-The remaining 66 columns represent the means and the standard deviations for the following time- and frequency domain features included in the original data set (-XYZ is used to denote variables for which 3 separate columns exist corresponding to the X, Y, and Z direction):
+The remaining 66 columns represent the means and the standard deviations for the following time- and frequency domain features included in the original data set (below "-XYZ" is used to denote features for which 3 separate columns exist in the data set corresponding to the X, Y, and Z direction):

 Time-domain features (prefix 't') include:
 - tBodyAcc-XYZ